magnate3/raspberry-pi-os-qemu/docs/ssh-proxy.md

 Welcome to Ubuntu 20.04 LTS (GNU/Linux 5.4.0-45-generic x86_64)
 ```

-Connecting to CS servers can be automated.
+Connecting to the course servers can be automated.

 ![](images/ssh-proxy.gif)

-The picture shows the final results: From a local terminal (e.g. my minibox), connecting to a CS server by simply typing `ssh granger1`.
+The picture shows the final results: From a local terminal (e.g. my minibox), connecting to a course server by simply typing `ssh granger1`.
 Read on for how to configure.

 ### 1. Use key-based authentication in lieu of password

-Applicable local environment: Linux, Windows (WSL)
+Applicable local environment: Linux, MacOS, & Windows (WSL)

 The pub key on your local machine is at `~/.ssh/id_rsa.pub`.
 Check out the file & its content.
 If it does not exist, generate a pub key by running `ssh-keygen`.